dend/dend/README.md

 - Eradication of poverty around the globe.
 - Improving access to education, mentorship, and opportunities globally.
-- Leveraging modern technologies to solve
+- Leveraging modern technologies to solve modern epidemiology issues.

 ## Comments